-In accordance with the announcement made on 22 April 2016, the French State, the majority shareholder in EDF, would opt for a payment in shares of the 2017 final dividend.
+As released on 15 February 2019 during EDF annual results 2018 presentation, French State, the majority shareholder in EDF, would opt for a payment in shares of the 2018 final dividend.

 5) What is the issue price of these new shares and how was it determined?